 Pollination is provided by various moths, bees, and insects, although the structure of the flower limits the number of capable pollinators.

-Some evening primrose open their flowers in the evening and are therefore used by evening pollinators like moths.
+Some evening primrose open their flowers in the evening and are therefore used by nocturnal pollinators like moths.

 It’s not necessary to prune evening primrose for basic plant health but perennial varieties can be cut back after blooming to prevent the forming of seeds if you don’t want them self-seeding.